s12011153-afk/A-Human-in-the-Loop-Validation-for-AI-Driven-Intrusion-Detection-Threat-Classification/README.md

 degradation experiment in Section 19 (roughly 94 minutes; 80 models trained).
 Subsequent runs are
 faster: the population scan and the sampled dataset are both cached to disk.

-**Sensitivity analysis.** Set `ANALYST_ERROR_MODEL = "pessimistic"` and re-run Sections 12–17 only.
-This writes to a new run directory, leaving the primary results intact.
+**Sensitivity analysis.** Sensitivity analysis.
+Create a separate copy of the notebook and set ANALYST_ERROR_MODEL = "pessimistic".
+If the label-noise experiments should also use the pessimistic reviewer, set NOISE_ANALYST_MODEL = "pessimistic".
+Restart the kernel and run all cells to generate a complete timestamped run without overwriting the primary realistic results.

 **Comparison profile.** Set `SAMPLING_PROFILE = "balanced"` and run from Section 2.
 A separate sample cache is maintained per profile.